pctexican/Fibonacci-Webservice/README.md

 NOTE:
     **Approach this as representing a more complex problem that you'll have to put into production and maintain for 5 years.**

-Thoughts about production web service:
+Thoughts about a production web service:
 ```
-1) Security- encrypt?
+1) Security
+      * encryption
+2) Performance
-2) Performance- calculate the full sequence every time, or store sequences that are already called?
+      * calculate the full sequence every time, or store sequences that are already called?
-3) Scalability-
       * Right now, n is not limited.
 A user can enter large number which can cause memory issues
+3) Scalability-
+      * Load balancer
-      * scale out number of web servers?
+      * Ability to scale out number of web servers
-4) High availability-
+4) High availability
+      * Handled by application layer or VM infrastructure?
 5) Monitoring / Alerting in case web service is unavailable
 6) Dependencies
       * Python- future upgrades